MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_3.__str__())

 ```
-its is actually the same thing.
+It is actually the same thing.

-so this to special methods allow us to how our object will be printed and displayed.
+So these special methods allow us to know how our object will be printed and displayed.

-so print(emp_3) first execute dunder str.
+so print(emp_3) first executed dunder str.

-if there is no dunder str it will run dunder repr.
+If there is no dunder str it will run dunder repr.

-if there is no dunder repr it will then run that ugly message.
+If there is no dunder repr it will then run that ugly message.

-so its a good habit thet if we create dunder str, we should create dunder repr in our class too.
+So it's a good habit that if we create dunder str, we should create dunder repr in our class too.

-there are also many magic methods in arithmatic.
+There are also many magic methods in arithmetic.

 ```Python
 print(1+2)

 ```
-when we run this code, it will run a dunder add in background.
+when we run this code, it will run a dunder add in the background.

 ```Python
 print(int.__add__(1,2))# here int is a default object.